 Little do we see about epic fails or creepy situations that we encounter during our travels.

-And I assure you, the more you travel, the greater is the chance to find yourself in awkward situations, especially when you are in an unfamiliar country and you don’t speak the same language.
+And I assure you, the more you travel, the greater is the chance to find yourself in uncomfortable situations, especially when you are in an unfamiliar country and you don’t speak the same language.

 In this post, I have gathered some short funny travel stories from different travelers who were kind enough to share their travel adventures with us.